-Reimbursement may be limited or unavailable in certain market segments for our product candidates, which could make it difficult for us to sell our products profitably.
+Reimbursement may be limited or unavailable in certain market segments for UNLOXCYT and product candidates, which could make it difficult for us to sell UNLOXCYT and our products profitably.

 There is significant uncertainty related to the third-party coverage and reimbursement of newly approved drugs.
 Such third-party payors include government health programs such as Medicare, managed care providers, private health insurers and other organizations.
 We intend to seek approval to market our product candidates in the U.S., Europe and other selected foreign jurisdictions.
-Market acceptance and sales of our product candidates in both domestic and international markets will depend significantly on the availability of adequate coverage and reimbursement from third-party payors for any of our product candidates and may be affected by existing and future health care reform measures.
+Market acceptance and sales of UNLOXCYT and product candidates in both domestic and international markets will depend significantly on the availability of adequate coverage and reimbursement from third-party payors for UNLOXCYT and any of our product candidates and may be affected by existing and future health care reform measures.

-Government and other third-party payors are increasingly attempting to contain healthcare costs by limiting both coverage and the level of reimbursement for new drugs and, as a result, they may not cover or provide adequate payment for our product candidates.
-These payors may conclude that our product candidates are less safe, less effective or less cost-effective than existing or future introduced products, and third-party payors may not approve our product candidates for coverage and reimbursement or may cease providing coverage and reimbursement for these product candidates.
+Government and other third-party payors are increasingly attempting to contain healthcare costs by limiting both coverage and the level of reimbursement for new drugs and, as a result, they may not cover or provide adequate payment for UNLOXCYT or product candidates.
+These payors may conclude that UNLOXCYT or product candidates are less safe, less effective or less cost-effective than existing or future introduced products, and third-party payors may not approve UNLOXCYT or product candidates for coverage and reimbursement or may cease providing coverage and reimbursement for UNLOXCYT or the product candidates.

 Obtaining coverage and reimbursement approval for a product from a government or other third-party payor is a time consuming and costly process that could require us to provide to the payor supporting scientific, clinical and cost-effectiveness data for the use of our products.
 We may not be able to provide data sufficient to gain acceptance with respect to coverage and reimbursement.
-If reimbursement of our future products is unavailable or limited in scope or amount, or if pricing is set at unsatisfactory levels, it may impact the market acceptance of our products and we may be unable to achieve or sustain profitability.
+If reimbursement of UNLOXCYT or our future products is unavailable or limited in scope or amount, or if pricing is set at unsatisfactory levels, it may impact the market acceptance of UNLOXCYT and our products, and we may be unable to achieve or sustain profitability.

 In some foreign countries, particularly in the European Union, the pricing of prescription pharmaceuticals is subject to governmental control.
 In these countries, pricing negotiations with governmental authorities can take considerable time after the receipt of marketing approval for a product candidate.
-To obtain reimbursement or pricing approval in some countries, we may be required to conduct additional clinical trials that compare the cost-effectiveness of our product candidates to other available therapies.
-If reimbursement of our product candidates is unavailable or limited in scope or amount in a particular country, or if pricing is set at unsatisfactory levels, we may be unable to achieve or sustain profitability of our products in such country.
+To obtain reimbursement or pricing approval in some countries, we may be required to conduct additional clinical trials that compare the cost-effectiveness of UNLOXCYT or our product candidates to other available therapies.
+If reimbursement of UNLOXCYT or product candidates is unavailable or limited in scope or amount in a particular country, or if pricing is set at unsatisfactory levels, we may be unable to achieve or sustain profitability of UNLOXCYT or our products in such country.

-If we are unable to establish sales, marketing, and distribution capabilities or to enter into agreements with third parties to market and sell our product candidates, we may be unsuccessful in commercializing our product candidates, if they are approved.
+If we are unable to establish sales, marketing, and distribution capabilities or to enter into agreements with third parties to market and sell UNLOXCYT and product candidates, we may be unsuccessful in commercializing UNLOXCYT and product candidates, if they are approved.

 We currently do not have a marketing or sales organization for the marketing, sales and distribution of pharmaceutical products.
-In order to commercialize any approved product candidate, we would need to build marketing, sales, distribution, managerial and other non-technical capabilities, or arrange for third parties to perform these services, and we may be unsuccessful in doing so.
-In the event of successful development and regulatory approval of any of our current or future product candidates, we expect to build a targeted specialist sales force to market or co-promote the product.
-There are risks involved with establishing our own sales, marketing and distribution capabilities.
-For example, recruiting and training a sales force is expensive and time consuming and could delay any product launch.
-If the commercial launch of a product candidate for which we recruit a sales force and establish marketing capabilities is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses.
+In order to commercialize UNLOXCYT or any approved product candidate, we would need to build marketing, sales, distribution, managerial and other non-technical capabilities, or arrange for third parties to perform these services, and we may be unsuccessful in doing so.
 This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.

-Factors that may inhibit our efforts to commercialize our products on our own include:
+Factors that may inhibit our efforts to commercialize UNLOXCYT and our products on our own include: